 &lt;sup>8 See Section 14A of the Children Act 1989 which defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians).
-A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider whose sole or main purpose is to benefit society.
+A child is regarded as having been in state care outside of England if they were in the care of a subscription of a child by a public subscription of a child is regarded by a public subscription.

-Admission of children outside their normal age group
+• Admission of children outside their normal age group